codeandcoffeelb/codeandcoffeelb.github.io/README.md

 	* Issues should have useful, concise titles and enough of a description to understand the scope of the issue.

-2. Branches should link to individual issues, and be named using consistent syntax:
+2. Branches should link to individual issues, and be named using consistent syntax consisting of "issue type", "issue number", and an descriptive title (using hyphens for spaces, and all lower case).
+Examples:

-	* > bug/#123-abbreviated-issue-title
+	* bug/#123-abbreviated-issue-title
-	> feature/#123-abbreviated-issue-title
+	* feature/#123-abbreviated-issue-title
-	> enhancement/#123-abbreviated-issue-title
+	* enhancement/#123-abbreviated-issue-title

 3. A branch should represent an atomic change

-> Merging the branch should not break anything.
+	* Merging the branch should not break anything.
 A branch should be fully testable and functional once finished - I should be able to deploy any given branch and have a functional site.

 4. All pull requests should merge to development.
 Only an admin should merge to master.